Skip to Content

 A kayak glides across Big Lagoon in El Nido.

 • Reef shoes: You need to walk along rocks to reach many island-hopping sites, so reef shoes are essential.
+They can also be purchased at the markets.

 • Sun cream and cap